 Can you extend the L-1 Visa?

 As a nonimmigrant visa, the L-1 Visa is a temporary visa granted for an initial three years but it may be possible to extend the L-1 Visa, depending on the circumstances.

 The individual is required to submit a new petition if they wish to extend the visa.
 As well as this, the L-1A and L-1B Visas are issued for different time periods.

-The L-1A Visa is issued for a maximum of seven years, while the L-1B is for a maximum of five years.
+The L-1A Visa is issued for a maximum of seven years, while the L-1B is for a maximum of up to five years.

 As a dual intent visa, this means it is possible to come to the United States on a time-limited visa, while allowing the applicant the opportunity to apply for a green card (lawful permanent residency) when they become eligible.